randombit/fecpp/readme.txt

 - Investigate loop tiling and other matrix multiplication optimizations
 - Use a sliding window for the SSE2 multiplication
 - Add more SIMD implementations, for instance AltiVec or the Cell SPU
+- Streaming interface
+- Progressive decoding (is that even possible?)